 We are supporting the heritage sector in the following ways:

-- The phased reopening of National Lottery Grants for Heritage (between £3,000 to £100,000) and a new loans pilot.
+- The fully reopened National Lottery Grants for Heritage (between £3,000 and £5million), with new priority outcomes in line with COVID-19 considerations.
 Find out more.

 - Funding for environment projects in Wales -